 Given what they do, hospitals, medical practices, and other healthcare organizations can least afford to experience disruptions in essential systems and networks.
 As they rely increasingly on electronic data exchange, system downtime not only results in huge costs but can also bring delays in accessing critical patient health information and keeping life-saving services operating smoothly.
-A major healthcare sector organization struggled to manage in the wake of a malware attack — they needed a knowledgeable healthcare cybersecurity expert to help.
-Learn how a Unit 42 vCISO stepped in to help

 The Health Insurance Portability and Accountability Act (HIPAA) places additional responsibility on healthcare organizations to protect individuals’ electronic personal health information that they receive, use, or maintain.
 HIPAA’s Security Rule requires appropriate administrative, physical, and technical safeguards to ensure the confidentiality, integrity, and security of electronic protected health information.
 If healthcare organizations lose control of their data, they are required to provide notification to affected individuals, the federal government, and, in certain circumstances, to the media.

 While they focus their time, attention, and resources on the response to COVID-19, healthcare organizations have seen increases in cybersecurity attacks as threat actors seek to exploit the emergency.
 Since the start of the pandemic, there has been a significant increase in phishing emails and malware distribution using COVID-19 as a lure.
 Meanwhile, intelligence agencies have reported that hackers are using malware and sophisticated phishing emails to try to gain access to vaccine research and information on medical supply chains.
-See the specific cybersecurity threats that target healthcare organizations.

 Unit 42 applies HIPAA guidelines and requirements to assess an organization’s overall security posture accounting for their people, processes, and technologies in use to secure the organization and its assets.
 We gain an understanding of the cybersecurity landscape, mapping where PHI and other sensitive data resides, and how it is stored and transmitted.
 We also review existing documentation and make recommendations based on healthcare industry standards, as well as conduct stakeholder interviews to get insight into cybersecurity infrastructure, operations, capabilities, processes, and overall practices across the organization.
 Our HIPAA Assessment includes detailed recommendations to remediate identified weaknesses or gaps in security, as well as a strategic implementation roadmap detailing how identified weaknesses may be addressed, including the perceived level of effort and estimated costs.